vidyuth1/vidyuth1.github.io/ProjectInfo.md

 - This note was created to keep myself accountable and will be a branch of the repository to continue to represent the project is **AI-Free**

 **/08/2025**
+- Added a functional image in the about me section

+- Formatted image and text by shifting the image, giving the dimensions and providing margins for adequate spacing.

+-